fauzancodes/github-wrapped-app/README.md

   - **User Control**: Users can verify the source code, clone the repository, and run the application locally to ensure transparency.
   - **Token Revocation**: Tokens can be revoked from GitHub after use for additional peace of mind.

+## How to User?

+Please download the installer from the [release page](https://github.com/fauzancodes/github-wrapped-app/releases/tag/v1.0.0).

+## Warning

+I do not store your Github Personal Access Token data, if you don't believe me, please check the code, or if you want to be more comfortable, please build this project yourself.

 ## How to Build?

 1. Install [Go](https://go.dev/)